exakat/php-dictionary/dictionary/design-pattern.ini.rst

 A design pattern, or simply a pattern, is a general solution to a common problem.
 Design patterns also get a name, for easy reference.

-Common design patterns in PHP (this list is not exhaustive):
+Common design patterns in PHP:

 + Factory
 + Dependency injection
 + Decorator
 + Module
 + Iterators
++ this list is not exhaustive...

 Design patterns are not dedicated to PHP, though most of them do apply to PHP.